Marcell Ozuna Player Props: Braves vs. Pirates

 Marcell Ozuna At The Plate

-- Among qualifying batters in MLB, his batting average ranks 114th, his on-base percentage ranks 102nd, and he is 32nd in the league in slugging.
+- He ranks 116th in batting average, 104th in on base percentage, and 34th in slugging among qualified hitters in baseball.

-- Ozuna will look to extend his four-game hitting streak.
-He's batting .250 with one homer in his last outings.
+- Ozuna is batting .313 with one homer during his last games and is on a five-game hitting streak.

+- Ozuna has picked up a hit in 64.2% of his 95 games this season, with more than one hit in 17.9% of them.

-- He has hit a long ball in 22.3% of his games this year, and 6.1% of his trips to the dish.
+- In 22.1% of his games this year, he has hit a long ball, and 6.1% of his trips to the dish.

-- Ozuna has had at least one RBI in 34.0% of his games this year (32 of 94), with two or more RBI 13 times (13.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Ozuna has an RBI in 32 of 95 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in three contests.

+- In 38 of 95 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.